libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The early data message is encoded in the "protobuf2" syntax as shown in the following.
 The protobuf definition is an extension to [handshake-payload].
-The existing byte array early data (the "data" field) will be replaced by a structured NoiseExtension schema.
+The existing byte array early data (the "data" field) will be replaced by a structured NoiseExtensions protobuf message.
 The supported muxers and selected muxer are populated in the "stream_muxers" field.
+The details of the early data message can be find in [Noise-handshake-payload]

 The muxers are ordered by preference, with the most prefered muxer at the beginning.